ouspg/CyberSecurityTesting101/4.NetworkSecurity/README.md

 Let's try that with practice, by using [Address Resolution Protocol (ARP) cache poisoning](https://en.wikipedia.org/wiki/ARP_spoofing) to alter network routing and further making an traffic-altering proxy.
 You can take a look for [video](https://youtu.be/tXzKjtMHgWI) explaining Address Resolution Protocol and another [video](https://youtu.be/A7nih6SANYs) explaining the ARP Poisoning.

-We have once again `docker-compose` environment as follows, where there is one container per entity, with the names are same as parties in the graph.
+We have once again `docker-compose` environment as follows, where there is one container per entity, with the names and other details are same as parties in the graph.

 ```mermaid
 graph TD